CycloneDX/cyclonedx-node-yarn/README.md

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Recursively scan workspace dependencies and emits them as SBOM file in CycloneDX's JSON format.
+Recursively scan workspace dependencies and emits them as Software-Bill-of-Materials(SBOM) in CycloneDX format.

-━━━ Examples ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Generate SBOM in JSON format for all dependencies and write it to standard output.
-  $ yarn sbom

-Generate SBOM in JSON format for all dependencies and write it to standard output.
-  $ yarn sbom --component-type=library

-Generate SBOM in JSON format for runtime dependencies but omit development dependencies.
-  $ yarn sbom --component-type=application --output-file ./sbom-prod.cdx.json --production

-Generate SBOM in XML format for runtime dependencies but omit development dependencies.
-  $ yarn sbom --component-type=application --output-file ./sbom-prod.cdx.json --output-format=XML --production

-Generate SBOM with component licenses.
-  $ yarn sbom --licenses
 ```